 Years 2 and beyond: Bachelor of Ministries; or Bachelor of Theology; or another academic qualification approved by the Bishop/Pihopa and Tikanga Dean.
 Students who enrol in another academic programme other than theology, do so according to their and the church’s needs.

-A St John's Diploma in Anglican Leadership consisting of courses in worship leading, preaching, formation and ministry placement.
+A St John's Diploma in Anglican Leadership (non-NZQA) consisting of courses in worship leading, preaching, formation and ministry placement.

 Weekly Community Eucharist